Sonjino/hello-world/README.md

 hello-world
 ===========

-it is my first repo
+it is my first repo, and rewrite